anshsaluja/biostats-record-manager/README.md

 - CSV must be clean and sorted by name.
 - Uses only core Java (`java.io`, no external libs).
 - Designed to be robust, user-friendly, and modular.

+---

+## License
+This project is not open source.
+All rights reserved © 2025 Ansh Saluja.